-Complete the budget table template using the following categories.
+Complete a budget table using the following categories.
 The budget table is an overview of how grant funds will be spent and should reflect the total grant funds requested.
 You may add lines as needed and are not required to use every category.
 The categories are as follows: